FaturaEgypt/challenge/devops-engineer/README.md

 ### Containers

 Containers are currently used heavily in all modern cloud based applications.
-And as a DevOps engineer you will be dealing with containers and orchestration tools daily.
+And as a DevOps engineer you will be working with containers and orchestration tools daily.

 #### Containers Challenge #1

 ##### Steps

-* Write a simple app that calculates the factorial of a random number between 1-10 in any language (C,C++,NodeJs,Golang,Rust or Python etc...)
+* Write a simple app that calculates the factorial of a random number between 1-10 in any language (C, C++, NodeJs, Golang, Rust or Python etc...)
 * After you get your code running, You need to Dockerize the application.
 * Please mention any best practices you used or can be used for dockerizing the application in terms of container security, Image size and Image layers caching